Search by Keyword

 While a title like "Something New" wasn't as imaginative of an album title as could probably have been conceived, Capitol Records should be congratulated for doing their best to bring new Beatles product to the American market as quickly as possible.
-They knew the thirst that US teenagers had for anything "Beatles," as witnessed by the extraordinary sales of records on MGM and Atco Records that featured the Beatles as a back-up band for lead singer Tony Sheridan.
+They knew the thirst that US teenagers had for anything "Beatles," as witnessed by the extraordinary sales of records on MGM and Atco Records that featured The Beatles as a back-up band for lead singer Tony Sheridan.
 But since Capitol had the undisputed contract to release new official material from the group, they made sure we got it.

 Origin Of The Album

-This is not to say that there wasn't any controversy surrounding the release of what was the latest Beatles material of the time.
+This is not to say that there wasn't any controversy surrounding the release of what was the latest Beatles material at the time.
 Back in October of 1963, before Capitol agreed to release Beatles music in the states, United Artists secured the rights for the soundtrack album for their first movie "A Hard Day's Night" in America.
-Since Beatles manager Brian Epstein was anxious for any major US record label to jump on the Beatles bandwagon, he agreed.
+Since Beatles manager Brian Epstein was anxious for any major US record label to jump on The Beatles bandwagon, he agreed.